For the Love of Lilly

 “I can do lemonade.
 Anything else to start off with?”

 “Where is everything?”
-This from Lilly, who had been looking around an empty room during the exchange.
-The little man sighed.
+This from Lilly, who’d been looking around the empty room during their exchange.
+The little shopkeeper sighed.

 The little man returned his gaze to him from the window.

 “What was that?”

 “I said I was sorry for your loss.”

 “Oh.
 Yeah, sometimes things go that way.
 Sometimes you get cheated.
 Lose someone you love.
 Can’t dwell on it, though.
 There’s always tomorrow.”
 Stilliken seemed to force a smile.
 “Anyway.
 I’ll be off with those drinks.”
 He took off toward the kitchen.